hinojoslj/SanctuaryChurch/README.md

 Make sure you are in presentations library, then find a sermon to use as a template. `Right-click` the sermon file, `click` duplicate, or copy, then paste. `Right-click` the duplicate sermon and `click` rename to the new sermon title with date.

-Delete all previous bible verses.

 > New Sermon Series?
 Then you probably need to replace the background images.
 [Go here to read how to replace the images.](/README.md#replacing-the-background-images)

+- Delete all previous bible verses.

-Quotes? `Right-click` and `click` quick edit.
+- Quotes: `Right-click` and `click` quick edit.
 Replace the text with the new quote.
+(Copy-Paste the slide if more quotes slides are needed.)

-Title Points? `Right-click` and `click` quick edit.
+- Title Points: `Right-click` and `click` quick edit.
 Replace the text with the new title point.
+(Copy-Paste the slide if more quotes slides are needed.)

-Import Verses?
-Click the Bible icon in the Toolbar, or `ctrl+b`.
+- Verses: `Click` the Bible icon in the Toolbar, or `ctrl+b`.
 Type the verse(s) needed, verify the bible version.
 Make sure the correct bible theme is selected.
 In the bottom-left, `click` Save As... -> Copy to selected presentation.
 (Saves it to the sermon presentation you have selected.)

 > If you do not see the theme you need, you may need to update the theme.
 Don't know how to do that?
 [Follow the step-by-step here](/README.md#replacing-the-background-images).

 ---

-#### Replacing the background images
+### Replacing the background images

 Make sure to have the necessary images downloaded and open them in finder.
 Also, make sure you have the sermon presentation open in ProPresenter.
 Next, drag and drop the image into the appropiate slide.